Omulosi/waiter_caller/README.md

-# waiter_caller
+# Waiter Caller

-An app for patrons to call a waiter to their table
+This application allows restaurant patrons to easily call a waiter to their table.